U.S. News Rankings

 |School mission and unique qualities (as provided by the school):|

 Holy Names University students, faculty, and staff form a learning community that promotes intellectual and professional excellence by fostering the capacity to think critically, communicate clearly, understand the resources and interconnections of knowledge, and appreciate ethical and cultural issues.
 Committed to the vision of the Holy Names Sisters, the University educates students from a diversity of cultures, religions, and backgrounds including those traditionally under-represented in higher education.
 All programs prepare students for lifelong professional and personal growth.
 The campus invites students from all religious traditions to integrate their relationships with God into their total educational experience.
 HNU partners with local, national, and international communities to promote the exploration of truth and foster leadership and service for positive change.

 |School type||private, coed college|

 |Religious affiliation||Roman Catholic|

-When applying to Holy Names University, it's important to note the application deadline is August 15.
-Scores for either the ACT or SAT test are due August 1.
-It is less selective, with an acceptance rate of 64.0 percent.
+When applying to Holy Names University, it's important to note the application deadline is rolling.
+Scores for either the ACT or SAT test are due August 15.
+It is less selective, with an acceptance rate of 51.1 percent.

 For more information about the tests, essays, interviews, and admissions process, visit the Applying to College knowledge center.

-The student-faculty ratio at Holy Names University is 14:1, and the school has 69.6 percent of its classes with fewer than 20 students.
-The most popular majors at Holy Names University include: Business, Management, Marketing, and Related Support Services; Psychology; Health Professions and Related Programs; Liberal Arts and Sciences, General Studies and Humanities; and Social Sciences.
-The average freshman retention rate, an indicator of student satisfaction, is 70.0 percent.
+The student-faculty ratio at Holy Names University is 10:1, and the school has 76.3 percent of its classes with fewer than 20 students.
+The most popular majors at Holy Names University include: Business, Management, Marketing, and Related Support Services; Psychology; Health Professions and Related Programs; Social Sciences; and Biological and Biomedical Sciences.
+The average freshman retention rate, an indicator of student satisfaction, is 72.3 percent.